 Although not as favorable nowadays for dog fighting as it was back in the day, the English Mastiff is still used in fighting pits in some places and countries.
 These massive dogs are known for their intimidating size and power.

-They are born guard dogs, but are actually known for their mellow temperament when properly trained from a young age.
+They are born guard dogs but are actually known for their mellow temperament when properly trained from a young age.
 Trainers tap into the dog's natural dominance and drive to defend its territory when raising an English Mastiff for the fighting ring, but normally, this breed is very calm and makes a great pet when raised right.

 These few dogs are only the tip of the iceberg when it comes to fighting dog breeds.
 A single search using Google will pull up hundreds of photos and videos of dogs fighting, and you'll see the most unexpected breeds forced to engage in this cruel activity.

-As for the fighting dog breeds mentioned above, each and every one of them will make a wonderful family dog if trained and socialized properly.
+As for the fighting dog breeds mentioned above, every one of them will make a wonderful family dog if trained and socialized properly.
 They are only aggressive because of training and ownership, and when that isn't their life's task, they will make great pets.